posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 - using a watcher on `route.params...`: component renders without the data (doesn't work with SSR)
 - Using Suspense and _awaiting_ data within page components
   - Cascading (slow) async states
-  - Only loads once
+  - Only loads once (on mounting)
-  - Does not wait for navigation or requires double mounting
+  - Does not wait for navigation (or requires double mounting: pending + current view)
   - Requires handling UI loading state
   - [And more](#suspense)

 People are left with a low level API (navigation guards) to handle data fetching themselves.
 This is often a difficult problem to solve because it requires an extensive knowledge of the Router concepts and in reality, very few people know them.
+This leads to incomplete implementations that don't handle all the edge cases and don't provide a good user experience.

 Thus, the goal of this proposal is to provide a simple yet extendable way of defining data loading in your application that is easy to understand and use.
 It should also be compatible with SSR and not limited to simple _fetch calls_, but rather any async state.
 It should be adoptable by frameworks like Nuxt.js to provide an augmented data fetching layer that integrates well with Vue.js Concepts and the future of Web APIs like the [Navigation API](https://github.com/WICG/navigation-api/).